 There is nothing more difficult that dealing with the death of a loved one, particularly when the death may have been caused by the wrongful or neglectful acts of another.
 When someone is killed due to the wrongdoing of another, the legal term we use is “wrongful death.”
 California Law limits who can recover for the wrongful death of a loved one.
 The Zinn Law Firm has represented numerous families in wrongful death actions who have lost a loved one due to someone else’s mistake or neglectful conduct.
 If you have suffered a tragedy in your family, you need attorneys who have the compassion and understanding to help you through the emotional challenges you will face, as well as the experience and skill to protect your legal rights.
-Carter Zinn and Andrew Davies are experienced wrongful death attorneys who have walked this difficult path with our past clients and are here to help you too.
+Carter Zinn is an experienced wrongful death attorney who has walked this difficult path with his past clients and is here to help you too.

 An individual or family can obtain various types of damages under California law.
 First, the surviving spouse, parent, or child may be eligible to obtain general damages for the loss of love and companionship when a loved one passes away.
 Survivors can also obtain compensation for medical expenses and other losses to the deceased person’s estate while they were alive due to injuries suffered while alive that ultimately lead to death.
 Spouses and children who depended on the loved one for financial support can also obtain compensation for the loss of that support when a primary breadwinner who was supporting the family dies.
 And of course, surviving family members or beneficiaries of the deceased estate can obtain compensation for funeral and related expenses for their loved one.

 At the Zinn Law Firm, we have represented the family of a 92-year-old great-grandmother who died due to taking too much morphine because her physician ordered the dose for quick release morphine but mistakenly prescribed time-released morphine, resulting in an overdose and death within days.